Like a butterfly alighting on your heart

 the truth of who we are

-seducing us instead into the illusions
+seducing us into illusions

-of knowing where we stand in status
+of believing we know where we stand in status

 among the swirling of cosmic stars